-TVMOBiLi is another superb media server software application for Linux.
+TVMOBiLi is another superb Linux DLNA server software application.
 Although it’s high performing, TVMOBiLi remains intuitive to set up and run.
 It’s as simple as specifying your media folders.
 Like Emby and Plex, TvMOBiLi allows remote access.

-Among its plentiful features, TVMIBiLi offers iTunes integration and stellar support.
+Among its plentiful features, TVMOBiLi offers iTunes integration and stellar support.
 It’s cross-platform, lightweight, and simple to set up.
 However, TvMOBiLi is paid.
 Although there are free services, like Emby, Plex, and Madsonic, TVMOBiLi does offer great support and notably iTunes integration.